-

 · 14 days after the Johnson & Johnson vaccine ‘Janssen’ - this is a single dose vaccine

 TRAVELLING OUTSIDE IRELAND: If you are due to travel abroad from Ireland to another international destination and you require a pre-travel COVID-19 PCR test, then you will need to arrange to have this done privately yourself.
 Results from HSE PCR tests are not accepted for the purposes of international travel from Ireland.
-Please see Covid Travel Advice for current goverment guidelines.
+Please see Covid Travel Advice for current government guidelines.

 Private COVID-19 testing for travel out of Ireland is done privately at your own cost via any of the following clinics: